 Most of our respondents either use Google Data Studio or Google Sheets to build insightful and powerful digital marketing reports.

-So, here are some of my top picks to help you get started.
+So, here are some of our top picks to help you get started.

-Note: I’ve added a mixture of templates so that there is something for everyone.
+Note: We’ve added a mixture of templates so that there is something for everyone.

 Google Data Studio Templates

-Below is my handpicked list of Google Studio Templates which can help make your numbers easier to understand.
+Below is our handpicked list of Google Studio Templates which can help make your numbers easier to understand.

 Performance Dashboard by Aro Digital